KomaEc/crown/README.md

 __Run the test case__

-C2rust transforms C programs to a Rust library.
+C2rust transforms C programs to Rust libraries.
 To make the `buffer` library executable, we need to apply a patch that adds a main entry and changes `Cargo.toml`.
 ```shell
 # in crown folder
 mkdir test